Quranic Inerrancy

 Item number 2.
 According to Naik, the Quran says the moon reflects sunlight rather than being an original source of light, whereas scientists discovered a mere one hundred to two hundred years ago that the moon doesn’t produce its own light.

 Naik’s account is false.
-Aristotle argued that Earth was spherical based on observations of Earth’s shadow on the moon.
-He understood that no shadow would be detected if the moon were the source of its own light.
+Aristotle, way back in the fourth century BCE, argued that Earth was spherical based on observations of Earth’s shadow on the moon.
+Aristotle understood that no shadow would be detected if the moon were the source of its own light.
 By the time the Quran was written, it had been known for nearly a thousand years that the moon reflects sunlight.

 Naik cited verse 25:61, “Blessed is He Who made constellations in the skies, and placed therein a Lamp and a Moon giving light.”[4]
 That could be read to indicate either that the moon generates light or reflects light.
 As we stretch that verse to fit Naik’s claim, we can’t help but wonder why supposedly all-knowing beings struggle to communicate in clear, unambiguous terms.
 Gods tend to talk to their followers using metaphor, poetic language, secret codes, signs, and parables.
 I don’t want to be insulting, but from what I have seen of religious believers, these are the last people on Earth who should be expected to solve riddles.